 “The definition of insanity is doing the same thing over and over again and expecting different results.”
 (I don't actually know who said this but it is still very relevant)

 This problem can be a massive one for a business.
 Unfortunately it is often one of the most common situations we at Imprint come across when an MIS project has hit a major problem.

 The one person with all the knowledge of how the system works leaves and the MIS grinds to a halt.

-This could of happened for a number of reasons.
-Perhaps the person with all the knowledge didn't willing to part with it.
+This could have happened for a number of reasons.
+Perhaps the person with all the knowledge was not willing to part with it.
 Perhaps it was always just easier to leave "x" to sort that bit out.

 Leaving all the knowledge in one persons hands is always a dangerous prospect.

 Sharing of knowledge and getting the whole team to embrace an MIS project will prevent this situation from ever happening.